docker/get-involved/content/en/docs/CommunityLeaders/_index.md

 The Community Leader program is designed to empower and support Community Leader with the necessary resources and event platform to plan, organise and host Docker events successfully.
 In the post-COVID world, we have specifically designed additional tools and resources to make it as simple and straightforward as possible to organise a virtual meetup.

-## Docker Community Events
+## Docker User Groups
-Docker Community Events are global, community run gatherings of Docker users, newbies and enthusiasts.
+Docker User Group  (also known as "Chapters") are groups that bring together Docker users, newbies and enthusiasts around the world.
+Each group has at least one Community Leader to drive acitivitites (eg. virtual events, in-person meetups etc...).
 The Docker community is founded on principles of respect, inclusion, collaboration and opportunity.
 Our events are:

 * Free to attend and open to the public
 * Inclusive and encouraging of diversity